sjramblings/gh-dep-search/README.md

 # Python Script for GitHub CLI Extension Overview 🐍🔧

-This script is designed to be used as an extension for the GitHub CLI tool.
+This script is designed to be used as an extension for the GitHub command-line tool.
 It performs a variety of repository management and dependency-checking operations within a Git repository.

 ## 1. Searching `.gitmodules` File 🔍